Skip to main content

 • Run the menu command HybridCLR/CompileDll/ActiveBulidTarget to recompile the hot update code.

-• Copy HotUpdate.dll in the {proj}/HybridCLRData/HotUpdateDlls/StandaloneWindows64 (StandaloneMacXxx under MacOS) directory to XXX_Data/StreamingAssets/HotUpdate.dll.bytes in the package output directory just now.
+• Copy the HotUpdate.dll from the {proj}/HybridCLRData/HotUpdateDlls/StandaloneWindows64 (or StandaloneMacXxx on macOS) directory to the packaged output directory as XXX_Data/StreamingAssets/HotUpdate.dll.bytes.

-• Re-run the program, and you will find Hello, World displayed on the screen, indicating that the hot update code has taken effect!
+• Re-run the program, and you will see Hello, World displayed on the screen, indicating that the hot update code has taken effect!